 If you’re looking for a home warranty company you can trust, we suggest investing in a policy from a reputable company such as Liberty Home Guard or American Home Shield.

-Whether you were a previous customer of Secure Home Warranty or are searching for your first home warranty, American Home Shield is a highly recommended option.
-According to its profile on the BBB, American Home Shield has a B rating from the company.
-When researching customer reviews on the BBB, our team found that the company is active in resolving negative comments and acknowledging positive feedback.
+Whether you were a previous customer of Secure Home Warranty or are searching for your first home warranty, Liberty Home Guard is a highly recommended option.
+We found that the company has the highest customer reviews of any home warranty provider we’ve seen and offers extensive customization options.

 Our Rating Methodology